 Spanish Synagogue Prague Opening Hours & Entry

-The Spanish Synagogue is currently closed because of extensive renovations.
+The Synagogue is currently closed because of extensive renovations.
 A re-opening date has yet to be announced.

 However, barring the renovation, the Spanish Synagogue Prague opening hours are between 9:00 am and 4:30 pm every working day of the week, (Mondays to Fridays).
 However, from the 1st of January till the 29th of March and also from the 27th of October until the 31st of December, every year, it opens by 9:00 am and closes by 6:00 pm.